Philosophy

 Use "Flow Experiences" as Clues

 "Flow," proposed by psychologist Mihaly Csikszentmihalyi, is a state of complete immersion in an activity where you lose track of time.
 Observing which activities easily put you in a flow state reveals the direction of your Ikigai.
-(Books on flow experiences are also a great reference)
+Books on flow experiences are also a great reference.
+Flow tends to occur when skill level and difficulty are well matched.
+Too easy and you feel bored; too hard and you feel anxious.
+Finding that balance point becomes a key clue.

 Summary